 - Email reaches about 85% of the people it is sent to.
 Pretty effective. (whether they read it or not is a different thing)

 Okay, so you get the idea.
-Whether you manage an online leather jacket store or an online hardware store, email marketing is still a great way to reach the target audience.
+Whether you manage an online vegan fashion shop or an online hardware store, email marketing is still a great way to reach the target audience.